FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/14-Team Collaboration/14-Team Collaboration_plan.md

 ### Learning objectives

-- Understand the need for a GitHub organization when collaborating with others
+- Recognize the need for a GitHub organization when collaborating with others
 - Differentiate between organization level and repository level repository permissions
 - Use the GitHub web portal to add collaborators to an existing organization or repository
 - Solve potential change conflicts arising when multiple authors make changes to the same file concurrently